silentmatt/expr-eval/README.md

 constructor (with some of its own code to bring built-in functions and constants into scope and return the result of the expression).

+* `operators()`: Returns an object containing a count of the operators in the expression as well as  a tally of the number of variables and numbers.
+Note that this does not distinguish between unary and binary minus.

 ### Expression Syntax ###

 The parser accepts a pretty basic grammar.
 Operators have the normal precidence